Your Rights in the U.S.

 Franklin University is committed to being an inclusive community free from all forms of discrimination and harassment in all university interactions as required by local, state, and federal laws and regulations.
 Franklin’s Department of Safety & Security Services works hard to help make Franklin a safe and secure place to learn and offers many informational resources.
 Franklin has, also, developed a variety of policies, regulations, codes and standards to support a safe and supportive learning environment for students, faculty, staff, visitors and guests.

-If you believe that your rights have been violated or have been a victim of a crime, please notify our Department of Safety & Security Services at +1(614)947-6902.
+If you believe that your rights have been violated or have been a victim of a crime, please notify our Department of Safety & Security Services.
+If you believe that you may be a victim of immigration fraud, please view the Current Students blog for information about scams targeting international students and notify OISP.

 These resources are not a substitute for legal advice.
 This information is meant only to serve as an introduction to help international students understand the basics about their rights.

-If you are in a nonimmigrant status, such as F-1 international student status, whether you are considered a resident or not depends on the purpose of the residency and other factors.
+If you are in a nonimmigrant status, such as F-1 international student status, your rights as a resident depend on on the purpose of the residency and other factors.

 Taxes